xyproto/algernon/README.md

 hash:get(string, string) -> string

 // For a given element id (for instance a user id), and a key
-// (for instance "password"), check if it exists in the hash map.
+// (for instance "password"), check if the key exists in the hash map.
 // Returns true only if it exists and there were no errors. hash:has(string, string) -> bool